education.vic.gov.au

 • EAL programs and provision are regularly reviewed to ensure they continue to meet EAL learners’ needs

-• the School Strategic Plan, the Annual Implementation Plan, relevant school policies and systemic practices document the school’s support for, and provision of, quality EAL programs.
+• the School Strategic Plan, the Annual Implementation Plan and relevant school policies document the school’s support for quality EAL programs, and systematic practices are embedded to ensure their provision.

 Framework for Improving Student Outcomes (FISO 2.0) – EAL students